Shai2u/dash_maps_kdtree_example/geo_dashbaords_near_things__part_1.md

 I believe attribute similarity has great potential and practical applications.
 I’d love to hear your ideas in the comments.
 The code for this project can be found in the repository.

+Caveates,
+I could have also added to this assesment another test - such examining if the distribution is random or normalzied or clustered.
+I think I will leave for another time